TiendaNube/api-docs/resources/transaction.md

 ### Transaction

-Each movement of money is modeled through a Transaction object, which can be of different types (for example, credit card, cash, wire transfer, refund, etc.).
+Each movement of money is modeled through a Transaction object, which can be of different types (E.g. credit card, cash, wire transfer, refund, etc.).
 Since not all Transactions are atomic, each type can include a finite series of possible states.

 A Payment Provider can create the number of transactions it needs for a given order, and can update their status as they change over time.